briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 concessions, bingo supplies, or any other type of service;
     10. _(10)_ Purchase or lease bingo supplies from any person except a distributor issued a license under Ohio R.C.
 2915.081;

+    11. _(11)_

-    11. _(11)_ A.   Use or permit the use of electronic bingo aids except under the following circumstances:
+        1. _(A)_ Use or permit the use of electronic bingo aids except under the following circumstances:

             1. _(1)_ For any single participant, not more than ninety bingo faces can be played using an electronic bingo aid or aids.

             2. _(2)_ The charitable organization shall provide a participant using an electronic bingo aid with corresponding paper bingo cards or sheets.

             3. _(3)_ The total price of bingo faces played with an electronic bingo aid shall be equal to the total price of the same number of bingo faces played with a paper bingo card or sheet sold at the same bingo session but without an electronic bingo aid.

             4. _(4)_ An electronic bingo aid cannot be part of an electronic network other than a network that includes only bingo aids and devices that are located on the premises at which the bingo is being conducted or be interactive with any device not located on the premises at which the bingo is being conducted.

             5. _(5)_ An electronic bingo aid cannot be used to participate in bingo that is conducted at a location other than the location at which the bingo session is conducted and at which the electronic bingo aid is used.

             6. _(6)_ An electronic bingo aid cannot be used to provide for the input of numbers and letters announced by a bingo caller other than the bingo caller who physically calls the numbers and letters at the location at which the bingo session is conducted and at which the electronic bingo aid is used.

         2. _(B)_ The Attorney General may adopt rules in accordance with Ohio R.C.
 Chapter 119 that govern the use of electronic bingo aids.
 The rules may include a requirement that an electronic bingo aid be capable of being audited